The Night Watchmen (TV series)

-The Night Watchmen is an Australian sports television show broadcast on Fox Cricket on Friday or Saturday nights at the conclusion of the nights Big Bash League fixture.
-The show is co-hosted by James "The Professor" Rochford and Andrew "Barney" Barnett, who are each week joined by a cricket personality.
-The show takes a satirical look at controversies and issues in cricket.
+The Night Watchmen was an Australian sports television show broadcast on Fox Cricket on Friday or Saturday nights at the conclusion of the nights Big Bash League fixture.
+The show was co-hosted by James "The Professor" Rochford and Andrew "Barney" Barnett, who were each week joined by a cricket personality.
+The show took a satirical look at controversies and issues in cricket.

-The show is a spin-off of the Fox League program Narrow World of Sports that airs throughout the NRL season.
+The show was a spin-off of the Fox League program Narrow World of Sports that aired throughout the NRL season.

 In an Instagram post published on 11 December 2020, host James Rochford confirmed that the show wouldn't air as planned for the 2020-21 season, as COVID-19 restrictions prevented studio audiences attending the recordings.